 Independent medical exams are a component of the medical or legal analysis.
 The attending physician is provided a copy of the IME report within 72 hours of the insurer receiving it.

 The reports are sent to the attending physician for informational purposes, but in certain circumstances the AP is asked to review and comment on the opinion of the IME doctor.
-This is also the AP's opportunity to read the IME report and provide her own medical opinion.
+This is also the AP's opportunity to read the IME report and provide their own medical opinion.

 IME exams can occur anytime during the process for each open period of a claim, up to three times.